 At the 0:16 mark Alina Cojocaru (as Giselle) does a développé à la seconde, following with a tour de promenade en attitude; and at 0:56 a beautiful arabesque which lowers into a penché.

-Marianela Nuñez (as Gamzatti) does an arabesque en fondu ending on a penché at 0:24 and a detourné at 0:51.
+Darcey Bussell (as Gamzatti) does an arabesque en fondu ending on a penché at the beginning of her variation and a detourné twenty seconds later.

 You can also see plenty of detournés in the Sugar Plum Fairy variation.